-MoMo Amsterdam on monday, TechCrunch meetup in Gent on Thursday and November just started, me likes!
+MoMo Amsterdam on Monday, TechCrunch meetup in Ghent on Thursday and November just started, me likes!
 Robin Wauters and Mike Butcher from TechCrunch already started by the time we got there.
 The concept: 15 sales pitches, 5 minutes each.
 Not much time to ask questions but it keeps you focused.
-I will not repeat everything I saw: some concepts I did not understand, some weren’t that interesting and others sliped out of my memory after the long weekend.
+I will not repeat everything I saw: some concepts I did not understand, some weren’t that interesting, and others slipped out of my memory after the long weekend.

-Toon Vanagt (wearing the typical yellow helmet) presented Casius, a website that connects builders to professional construction workers online.
-Apparently it’s hard to find a good craftsman in Belgium so there may be a real need for this.
-The website doesn’t look very professional at the moment, let’s hope they update that soon.
+Toon Vanagt (wearing a hard hat) presented Casius, a website that connects builders to professional construction workers online.
+Apparently, it’s hard to find a good craftsman in Belgium, there may be a real need for this.
+The website doesn’t look professional now, let’s hope they update that soon.

-Koen Delvaux from City Live presented their concept to sell free data subscriptions to students for their mobiles (disclosure: I know Koen personally).
+Koen Delvaux from City Live presented their concept to sell free data subscriptions to students for their mobiles.
 This would allow universities and colleges to build their own ‘mobile intranet’ based on the Glowe widget system.
 I would have loved to check my schedule on my phone when I was a student.
 I hope he can pull this off.
 Wouldn’t it be better to include a data plan for their laptops as well (or are there still students without laptops these days)?

 Patrick De Schutter showed ContactOffice, an office solution in the cloud.
 I still don’t see why companies want their data in the cloud - it’s stupid - but it seems most companies don’t agree with me.
-So there may be a need for this kind of webapp but why do you want to compete with Google Apps, Zimbra (now aquired by Yahoo!) or MobileMe?
+There may be a need for this kind of web app but why do you want to compete with Google Apps, Zimbra (acquired by Yahoo!) or MobileMe?

-If someone like Dries Buytaert steps on stage you know it has potential.
+If someone like Dries Buytaert takes the stage, you know it has potential.
 He showed Mollom: a spam filtering system for comments.
 Mollem shows a captcha when it’s not sure if the comment is spam or ham.
 Why didn’t Akismet think about this?
 He explained only 4% of the commenters should see the captcha.
 Mollem is free up to a certain daily volume.

 Niko Nelissen presented Oxynade which aggregates event information from all over Europe.
 They have an iPhone app which can show events close to your current location.
-Nice but I don’t think they are the only ones doing this and I didn’t really understand what differenciates them from the others like Upcoming.
-Mobile webapps like this one are especially usefull when abroad and that’s exactly where things are going wrong in my opinion.
-I keep my phone in my pocket as long as telecom operators charge these rediculous prices for data roaming.
-What we really need for these kind of services is a reasonably priced Europe wide data subscription (like AT&T is doing in the USA?).
+Nice but I don’t think they are the only ones doing this and I didn’t really understand what differentiates them from others like Upcoming.
+Mobile web apps like this one are especially useful when abroad and that’s exactly where things are going wrong in my opinion.
+I keep my phone in my pocket if telecom operators charge these ridiculous prices for data roaming.
+What we really need for these kinds of services is a reasonably priced Europe-wide data subscription (like AT&T is doing in the USA?).

-Overall it was nice to see the enthousiasm of startups in Belgium, even in this difficult economical climate.
+Overall, it was nice to see the enthusiasm of startups in Belgium, even in this tough economic climate.